GoInterject/GoInterject.github.io/wIndex/Diagnostics-FindAllFormulas.md

 ### SQL Query

-The "sql_query" will display SQL code that displays the formula information in a table form:
+The "sql_query" will display SQL code that you can execute to display the formula information in a table form:

 ![](/images/DiagnosticsFindAllFormulas/SQLQuery.png)
 <br>